PrajwalVandana/Advent-of-Code-2020/README.md

 | 13  | buses       |
 | 17  | cubes       |

-Most (I think all) of the code is for part two of that day.
+Unless mentioned, all code is for part 2.